educelab/ci-docker/README.md

-# Volume Cartographer Debian Docker Builder
+# EduceLab Docker CI Configuration

-This repository contains the Dockerfile to build the `volcart/vcbuilder-debian` [Docker image](https://hub.docker.com/repository/docker/volcart/vcbuilder-debian).
+This repository contains the Dockerfile to build the `ghcr.io/educelab/ci-docker` [Docker image](https://github.com/orgs/educelab/packages/container/package/ci-docker).
 This image contains all prerequisite libraries required to build and test the [volume-cartographer](https://github.com/educelab/volume-cartographer) project.
 Most of the build is handled by